Skip to main content

 • Basic Lua knowledge (Lua 5.4 Reference)

-Step 1: Create the Plugin Directory
+Step 1: Create a Source Package Directory

-Create a folder in the plugins/ directory:
+Create a source folder under the development import queue:

 The directory name must follow the pattern <type>.<id> where: